 The Lands Rumbled

-Sharing an in-depth exploration into the dark arts of drumming.
-As a craft, a physical and mental pursuit, a personal meditative tool and a thrilling connection to both the audience and fellow musicians.
+An in-depth exploration into drumming as a craft, a physical and mental pursuit, a personal meditative tool and a thrilling connection to both the audience and fellow musicians.

 16th-notes, The Pillars Of Creation